 The Port is a 24-hour operation, as it forms an important part of WA’s international trade and shipping.
 Because of this, our staff and contractors make every effort to minimise the impact of emissions, including noise and lights, on surrounding residential areas.

 All recyclable paper, plastic, glass and aluminium from the administration building is collected and recycled on a fortnightly basis.
 Recycling is performed by Cleanaway, on behalf of the City of Albany.
-Quarantine wastes from shipping is disposed of via deep burial in compliance with AQIS and under their supervision.
+Quarantine wastes from shipping is disposed of via deep burial in compliance with the Department of Agriculture requirements.